-UIB currently exports to Korea, Taiwan, Japan, Singapore, Hong Kong, Thailand, Philippines., Vietnam, Cambodia, Mexico, and China.
+UIB currently exports to Korea, Taiwan, Japan, Singapore, Hong Kong, Thailand, Philippines., Vietnam.
+Cambodia.
+Mexico. and China.

 Data presented in this handout was compiled directly from the UIB Producer Survey and results from the US Roundtable for Sustainable Beef Feedlot Sector Self Assessment.
-This data was collected within the first ten months of our project and accounts for over half of the cattle brought to Upper Iowa Beef.
+This data was collected within 2023/2024 delivery dates and accounts for over half of the cattle brought to Upper Iowa Beef.